vladimirkofman/TableTie/README.md

     }
 }
 ```
 `TableTie` will automatically register your cell for `UITableViewCell` reuse.
-If you want to have specific `reuseIdentifier`, take a look at the next section.
+If you need to use a specific `reuseIdentifier`, take a look at the next section.

 ### Cells from a storyboard
 No problem, just let it know the `reuseIdentifier`: